Liangliang-Shang/python/python-tutorial-5.md

 ## Function
 Give a name to a block statements (*define a function*) and allow you to run that block using the specified name anywhere and any times(*call the function*).
 Build-in functions: *len*/*range*
 + *def*
+  Start the definition of a function
 + Identifier Name
+  Name a function
 + a pair of parentheses
-May enclose some names of variables (*parameters*)
+  Enclose some names of variables (*parameters*)
 + the final colon
   End the line of defining the function.
 + Indented block of statements
   * *pass*
     Indicate an empty block of statements.